ejohnfel/GalacticUnicorn/README.md

 Lastly, button changes.

-Button A display the messages in the selected array.
+Button A : displays the messages in the selected array.
 There is an if-elfi-else structure to fill out the array for messages and a variable Panel which can be used to select which block of messages to display.
 The panel variable is an integer, unrecognized numbers simply display's test messages.
-This change is in case you have multiple displays that you may want to have multiple, seperate, messages on.
+This change is in case you have multiple displays that you may want to have multiple, separate, messages on.
+Keep clicking the button to cycle through the messages.

-Button B compacts all the effects (fire, retroprompt, supercomputer, rainbow), while adding some new effects to fire and supercomputer.
+Button B : compacts all the effects (fire, retroprompt, supercomputer, rainbow) to this button, while adding some new effects to fire and supercomputer.
+Keep clicking the button to cycle through the effects.

-Button C shows holiday messages
+Button C : shows holiday messages.
+Keep clicking the button to cycle through the messages.

-Button D Halts the Display (useful for when some code goes wrong on the microcontroller).
+Button D : Halts the Display (useful for when some code goes wrong on the microcontroller).

 Sleep, lux+, lux- and reset work as normal.